whitehara/kernel-patch-fedora/README.md

   - Download srpm from fedora repository and apply patches to the kernel source.
   - RPM is available in [Copr](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg/) You can install by dnf.
 - Most of these patches are suitable for gaming on Linux.
-  - These patches are from https://github.com/graysky2/kernel_compiler_patch and https://github.com/Frogging-Family/linux-tkg (some of them are little modified from linux-tkg.)
+  - These patches are from https://github.com/graysky2/kernel_compiler_patch https://github.com/Frogging-Family/community-patches and https://github.com/Frogging-Family/linux-tkg (Some of them are little modified from linux-tkg.)
 ## How to install patched kernel RPM
 Quick start.
 ```